About the Author

 Welcome to Niloufer's Kitchen

 Fortunately, my daughters enjoy cooking and eating, and my husband is my source of truth and inspiration.
-My mum was a baker par excellence who did not hold back on her critical analysis, pushed me to excel.
+My mum was a baker par excellence who did not hold back on her critical analysis and pushed me to excel.
 My brother, who started me off on this journey with positive encouragement, continues to be my ardent supporter.
-My aunt Villie Fui, who has taught me so much, having shared her invaluable wealth of experience and knowledge, has been my strength to rely on and I miss her with sincere affection.
+My aunt Villie Fui who has taught me so much, by sharing her invaluable wealth of experience and knowledge, has been my strength to rely on, and I miss her with sincere affection.
 But nothing would have been possible without my dad’s real belief in me.
-The bribing, cajoling, and unconditional love that started me off on this journey for which there is nothing but loving gratitude.
-I miss him every day, knowing that he is smiling down on me as he walks right beside me, enjoying this journey!
+The bribing, cajoling, and unconditional love that started me off on this journey, for which there is nothing but loving gratitude, I miss him every day, knowing that he is smiling down on me as he walks right beside me, enjoying this journey!
 To my childhood friends who have always believed in me, thank you.

 Decades of cooking and teaching have led to the publication of my cookbooks.
-I had one successfully published cookbook in 2016 and I self-published a second in 2019, which has won me 3 gourmand awards and it was shortlisted for the Guardian cookbook of the year.
-A third was recently published in India which has won me a Gourmand Award for the Best in the Series.
-My earlier experimentation with writing e-cookbooks continues to be available on kindle via Amazon.
-This technological approach was with the thought of keeping my young friends involved by giving them easy and affordable access to my tried and tested recipes.
+I had one successfully published cookbook in 2016, and I self-published a second in 2019, which has won me three Gourmand Awards and was shortlisted for the Guardian cookbook of the year.
+A third was recently published in India, which has won me two Gourmand Awards being the Best in a Series.
+My earlier experimentation with writing e-cookbooks continues to be available on Kindle via Amazon.
+This technological approach was made with the thought of keeping my young friends involved by giving them easy and affordable access to my tried and tested recipes.

 I hope you get a chance to browse through my cookbooks and enjoy cooking from them too.